 That’s it for the intro.
 The most striking thing is that Dasha is the only one not to be seen in the montage.
 Or at least so briefly that I didn’t recognize her.
 A short dispute between Yasmin and Soulin follows.
 Then cut to Heidi, who runs towards her brother-in-law Bill Kaulitz, beaming with joy, and hugs him.

 It is briefly shown how Heidi prepares the location for the nude shoot together with the Kaulitz brothers.
 Then it’s off to the races.
 The girls enter the changing room.
-First and foremost Alex, his jacket with fur collar up, behind him Soulin, with open jacket and deep cleavage.
+First and foremost Alex, her jacket with fur collar up, behind her Soulin, with open jacket and deep cleavage.
 Soulin’s mouth is open as she enters the room.
 And Alex explains from offstage: “I look at the table and I see those sticky briefs again.
 And I realize: today is definitely going to be very, very much about this.”
 Cut to the interview situation.
 Alex with her head up, points down at herself and laughs sheepishly.

 It is Soulin who takes the golden envelope with Heidi’s instructions and reads it out.
 At the same time, the girls are shown, some of them still looking rather irritated at the table with the briefs.
 Anna looks down at the floor in embarrassment.
 Ashley bites her lower lip.
 “Hello girls.
 In the past weeks I have thought of the most diverse stylings, looks and hairstyles for you.
 But now it’s time for something new.
 That’s why we’ll just skip the outfits today.”